ISISComputingGroup/lewis-ess/README.rst

 ~~~~~~~~~~~~~~~~~

 ``Device``\ s and ``Interface``\ s are two independent concepts in
-Plankton.
+Lewis.
 The ``Device`` is model for the device behaviour and internal
 memory.
 A ``Device`` can be represented using a ``StateMachine``, but it
 does not have to be.
 A ``Device`` does not include anything specific to
 the communication protocol with the ``Device``.
 An ``Interface``